czanella/turing-czanella/04/README.md

 ```
 npm start
 ```
 By default, the application listens to requests made to port `3000` (e.g.: `http://localhost:3000/users`).
-The port can be changed through the `PORT` environment table.
+This can be changed through the `PORT` environment variable.
 E.g.: In Linux:
 ```
 PORT=2345 npm start
 ```